kimiaf1998/GateDetection/README.md

 ```

 2. Open the repository in QT Creator
-2. Click the Run button from the IDE or press `CTRL+R` to start the application.
+3. Click the Run button from the IDE or press `CTRL+R` to start the application
+4. Change yellow and red HSV threshold by corresponded sliders

 <br/>